ianhorn/kyfromabove-gisconference2025-workshop/workshop/docs/stac/stac/index.md

 ## TL;DR
 ___

-1. The STAC Specification is the common structure that describes and catalogs spatiotemporal assets.
+1. Indexing (geospatial+temporal) Data
-2. It indexes spatiotemporal data
+2. The STAC Specification is the common structure that describes and catalogs spatiotemporal assets.
 3. Leverages metadata
 4. Items are the basic atomic unit
 5. Catalogs provide structure